-By law, a pension plan must provide a life annuity option.
-A typical life annuity pays the same amount every month for the rest of your life or for at least a specified period of time, often with payments continuing for the life of your beneficiary (typically your spouse).
+By law, a pension plan must provide a life annuity option (see table below).
+A typical life annuity pays the same amount every month for the rest of your life or for at least for a specified period of time, often with payments continuing for the life of your beneficiary (typically your spouse).
 The appeal?
 It provides a steady stream of income during retirement, and helps ensure that you (and potentially your spouse) don't prematurely run out of money.

 But you need to know that:

 - These annuities typically aren't adjusted for inflation, so you may lose purchasing power over time.